Sibghatullah-Laghari/carbon-contribution-tracking-system/DEMO_GUIDE.md

 npm run dev
 ```

-Frontend runs at `http://localhost:5173` by default.
+Frontend runs at `http://localhost:5173` by default..

 Ensure frontend API base URL points to backend (see `src/config/apiBaseUrl.js` and env).